kseremet/openshift-virtualization-demo/README.md

    namespace to make the `ManagedClusterSet` available in this namespace
     - See file [managedclustersetbinding.yaml](acm-gitops-integration/managedclustersetbinding.yaml)
     - On Kubernetes run `kubectl create -n argocd -f acm-gitops-integration/managedclustersetbinding.yaml`
-    - On OpenShift run `oc create -f acm-gitops-integration/managedclustersetbinding.yaml`
+    - On OpenShift run `oc create -n openshift-gitops -f acm-gitops-integration/managedclustersetbinding.yaml`
 4. Create a `Placement` to let OCM/ACM decide which clusters should be made available to GitOps
     - See file [placement.yaml](acm-gitops-integration/placement.yaml)
     - On Kubernetes run `kubectl create -n argocd -f acm-gitops-integration/placement.yaml`
-    - On OpenShift run `oc create -f acm-gitops-integration/placement.yaml`
+    - On OpenShift run `oc create -n openshift-gitops -f acm-gitops-integration/placement.yaml`
     - For the sake of simplicity this will select the whole`ManagedClusterSet`, but advanced use cases are possible
 5. Create a `GitOpsCluster` to finally make the selected clusters available to